UniMath/agda-unimath/src/metric-spaces/short-functions-premetric-spaces.lagda.md

     id-Premetric-Space A , is-short-id-Premetric-Space
 ```

-### Equality of short functions between premetric spaces is equivalent to homtopies between their carrier maps
+### Equality of short functions between premetric spaces is characterized by homotopy between their carrier maps

 ```agda
 module _